MosesVRR/DataMonitoringFrontendComponents/README.md

 # Data Monitoring Web Components

-This project is a web application for monitoring data using Vue.js and Express.js.
+This project is a collection of Vue.js components for monitoring data.

 ## Setup Instructions